From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Formulation of Attacks

 Here, in~\eqref{eq:goal-universal} the loss function $\mathcal{L}_{atk}(\cdot)$ quantifies the attacker's malicious goal of evading detection.
-In~\eqref{eq:const1-universal}, we use $\mathsf{Regression}(\cdot)$ to denote the training process of a GAD system, where the output is the optimal model parameter $\theta^*$ by specially designed regression methods. \eqref{eq:const2-universal} specifies the budget constraint on the attacker's power.
+In~\eqref{eq:const1-universal}, we use $\mathsf{Train}(\cdot)$ to denote the training process of a GAD system, where the output is the optimal model parameter $\theta^*$ by training the surrogate model. \eqref{eq:const2-universal} specifies the budget constraint on the attacker's power.
 We emphasize that we solve the complex bi-level optimization problem where whenever one tries to optimize graph structure $\mathbf{A}$, the optimal model parameter $\theta^*$ would change according to a complex training process to the one-level case by finding an appropriate point estimation $\theta^{*}$ for different scenarios.